plausible/docs/docs/proxy/guides/cloudflare.md

 }
 ```

-Once you've added the above code to the worker, you can click on the 'Save and Deploy' button.
+Once you've added the above code to the worker, you can click on the 'Save and Deploy' button on the top right.
+On the confirmation message, do confirm that you want to save and deploy your worker by clicking on the 'Save and Deploy' button again.

 ## Step 4: Make sure the script is accessible